skyvers/skyve-dev-guide/_pages/lists.md

 This is particularly useful where a developer needs to drive a list or tree from non-database data, or to customise the way filtering or summary features work.

-The `treeGrid` feature (see <a href="https://skyvers.github.io/skyve-dev-guide/hierarchies/">Hierarchies</a>) is a special case of the list feature, where a filter is applied to return only nodes with a designated parent (representing that part of the tree), and therefore treeGrids can be customised in the same way as `listGrid`s.

 Some situations where a developer may want to consider customising the feature:
 * showing a list of files or folders from the file system
 * listing content items from the content repository